tailhook/vagga/docs/volumes.rst

 ``!VaggaBin``
     Mounts vagga binary directory inside the container (usually it's contained in ``/usr/lib/vagga`` in host system).
-This may be needed for network_testing_ or may be for vagga in vagga (i.e. container in container) use cases.
+This may be needed for :ref:`network_testing` or may be for vagga in vagga (i.e. container in container) use cases.